 What is a channel marketing program?

 A channel marketing program is designed to organize the organizations, people, processes that a product or service is sold through.
 In other words, a channel marketing program is that strategy that cohesively defines how an offering will be taken to market through the various intermediaries and value-added resellers along the sale.

 A good channel marketing program is built in stages and is continually improved, optimized, and reconfigured to match changing buyer expectations and market forces.
 ManoByte follows the "storming, forming, norming, performing" approach to channel marketing program development, illustrated below:

-As you successfully establish the necessary relationships, tools, and accountability frameworks for the "storming" phase, you can begin to building upon those frameworks and launching components of the "forming" phase, and then the "norming phase" and then the "performing phase."
+As you successfully establish the necessary relationships, tools, and accountability frameworks for the "storming" phase, you can begin to build upon those frameworks and launch components of the "forming" phase, then the "norming phase," and finally, the "performing phase."

 As the names suggest, the first two phases involve starting from a blank slate in building a partner program and channel marketing strategy while the latter two phases are when your company will really feel like the program is hitting its stride and starting to yield results.

 Because of the scope of building materials indirect sales, each of these phases take on average 12-24 weeks, so building a full program generally is a two-year process.
 But it's well worth the effort.